-This course offers an introduction to the most-used tools and techniques of health care financial management, including health care accounting and financial statements; managing cash, billings and collections; capital making major investments; determining cost and using cost information decision-making; budgeting performance measurement; and pricing.
+This course offers an introduction to the most-used tools and techniques of health care financial management, including health care accounting and financial statements; managing cash, billings and collections; investments; making major capital determining cost and using cost information decision-making; in budgeting and performance measurement; and pricing.
 Areas of expanded content include revised examples of financial statements for private non-profit hospitals and investor-owned hospital management companies, changes in bad debt and charity care, the role of financial statements, the discount rate or cost of capital, lease financing section, use of cost information, budgeting, cost centers, and current forms of reimbursement.